How to Start a Waste Management Business (Step-by-Step Guide)

 • Electronic waste management

 Choosing a field can be difficult so the best thing is to look at your budget, the equipment you’ll need, business complexity, growth potential, and the pros and cons of each field.
-You also need to focus on the area you want to service, such as the residential or commercial sectors.
+For example, residential and commercial waste typically require lower compliance than hazardous or medical waste but rely more heavily on route density and customer volume.

 2. Conduct Market Research